 Mint – Perennial, grows from underground runners, so only plant mint where you don’t care if it fills in the area or in pots or containers.
 There are many varieties.
 I prefer all but Spearmint for some reason.
 The chocolate and peppermint are great together.

-The information in this display is meant to be used together with the guidance and care of your physician.
+The information on this web site is meant to be used together with the guidance and care of your physician.
 The information here is neither advice nor prescriptions, but herbal ideas.
 Any remedy – from any source – should be employed with caution and common sense.
 Happy Herbing!